ľ¹ÏÓ°Ôº

 ľ¹ÏÓ°Ôº has been a long-standing partner of West and Central Africa.
 In fiscal 2024, the World Bank approved $11 billion for 66 operations in the region, comprising $1.7 billion in IBRD commitments and $9.3 billion in IDA commitments.
 About half of these commitments went to countries affected by fragility, conflict, and violence.

-ľ¹ÏÓ°Ôº is expanding its support for regional integration to address the key priorities of the African continent.
-Priority areas of engagement in West and Central Africa cover regional infrastructure networks, economic diversification, trade and transport facilitation, finance, human capital development, resilience, and fragility.
-A special focus is also put on addressing fragility in the Lake Chad and Sahel regions.
+ľ¹ÏÓ°Ôº is expanding its support for regional integration to address the key priorities of the African continent such as regional infrastructure networks, economic diversification, trade and transport facilitation, finance, human capital development, resilience, and fragility.

 Partners